 \chapter{Introduction}

-Environmental monitoring is a crucial field encompassing diverse applications such as marine exploration, wildlife conservation, ecosystem assessment, and air quality monitoring.
-The collection of accurate and timely data from hard-to-reach locations and challenging environments is essential for understanding and addressing environmental issues.
+Environmental monitoring is a crucial field encompassing diverse applications, including marine exploration, wildlife conservation, ecosystem assessment, and air quality monitoring.
+Collecting accurate and timely data from inaccessible locations and challenging environments is essential for understanding and addressing environmental issues.
 Robots offer a promising solution by enabling data collection at unprecedented spatio-temporal scales.
-However, relying solely on teleoperation is impractical and limits the scalability and effectiveness of environmental monitoring efforts.
-Autonomy plays a pivotal role in unlocking the full potential of robots, allowing them to operate independently and intelligently in these complex environments.
+However, relying solely on teleoperation is impractical and limits the efficiency and effectiveness of environmental monitoring efforts.
+Autonomy plays a pivotal role in unlocking the full potential of robots, allowing them to operate independently and intelligently in complex environments.

-The goal of this survey paper is to focus on the specific problem of high-level decision-making in autonomous environmental monitoring robots.
+This survey paper focuses on high-level decision-making problems in autonomous environmental monitoring robots.
 Decision-making at the high level involves strategic planning and coordination to optimize data collection.
-By addressing these challenges, we can pave the way for robots to autonomously navigate, explore, and gather scientific data in a wide range of environmental monitoring applications.
+Addressing these challenges allows robots to autonomously navigate, explore, and gather scientific data in a wide range of environmental monitoring applications.

-While the potential benefits of autonomous environmental monitoring are evident, several research challenges must be overcome.
-One such challenge is developing effective high-level decision-making algorithms that can handle the complexities and uncertainties of the environment while considering resource constraints.
-These algorithms must enable robots to make informed decisions on task prioritization, sensor selection, path planning, and collaboration with other robots or human operators.
-Additionally, ensuring the robustness, adaptability, and scalability of decision-making systems is critical for real-world deployments.
-This survey will delve into the current state-of-the-art decision-making algorithms, their strengths, limitations, and applicability to environmental monitoring scenarios, aiming to shed light on the progress made and highlight the open research problems in this field.
+Despite the potential benefits of autonomous environmental monitoring, several research challenges must be overcome.
+The first challenge lies in the development of effective high-level decision-making algorithms capable of handling environmental complexities and uncertainties within resource constraints.
+These algorithms enable robots to make informed decisions on task prioritization, sensor selection, path planning, and collaboration with other robots or human operators.
+Additionally, ensuring the robustness, adaptability, and scalability of decision-making systems is critical and challenging for real-world deployments.
+This survey delves into the current state-of-the-art decision-making algorithms, compares their strengths and limitations, and discusses their applicability to environmental monitoring, aiming to shed light on the progress made and highlight the open research problems in this field.